A high intensity marketing campaign

-In real estate, many things are considerate uncertain; the market fluctuates, buying patterns change and suburb hot spots vary.
+In real estate, many things are considered uncertain; the market fluctuates, buying patterns change and suburb hot spots vary.
 What is certain however, it the big question mark on almost all sellers’ minds… should I sell via auction or private treaty?

 While we aim to give you unbiased information so that you may make up your own mind, we won’t deny that we are big supporters of the auction process and what it can achieve for sellers (and the transparency it affords buyers).

 will be conducted over a 3-4 week time frame, as opposed to a 12 week marketing plan - this is particularly important in a slower market.

 This puts the property on a pedestal above other properties and delivers maximum exposure in the first few weeks on the market – the time frame during which a property is most likely to sell.

 You take price out of the equation

 limiting the property to a certain price range, it also limits the amount of buyers you will appeal to.
 By removing the price factor, you are able to better attract a wider range of buyers, and more buyers leads to more competition!
 Also, when you advertise a price, buyers immediately start to discount and make an offer below your asking price.
 That means you have to negotiate down to meet them.
 Without a price, buyers start looking at a property on its merits and price negotiations move upwards.

 In every other form of marketing that is available, the buyer is in control, not the seller.
 The buyer will dictate the terms of the contract (e.g. subject to finance, subject to sale, subject to building inspection).
 The buyer negotiates from a position of strength.
 When you sell by Auction, you set the settlement date, the terms and conditions and the reserve price.
 Meaning you control the process.

 if the property sells before or on Auction Day.